 The multi-storey car park will be open 24/7.

 The car park has been designed to a high quality specification, ensuring it is safe, secure and accessible.
 These measures include better lighting and visibility, CCTV and security measures.

-Motorists parking with blue badges will have protected use of 31 dedicated spaces on the ground floor of the new car park and will be charged on the same tariff as other users, details of which can be found here .
-There is no need to register your Blue Badge before or after parking.
+Motorists parking with blue badges will have protected use of 31 dedicated spaces on the ground floor of the new car park and are exempt from car parking charges.
+Tickets must be validated at main reception on exit by showing your blue badge.

 Parking spaces in front of the main hospital entrance and outside the Women’s Hospital entrance will be solely available for drop off and pick up, offering a maximum of 20-minutes free parking; these will include some wider-bays for increased accessibility.
 These areas are monitored and managed by Parking Eye through the use of automatic number-plate recognition cameras.